code-monki/central-supply-catalog/astro/content/pages/support.md

 ## Searching the Central Supply Catalog

-The Central Supply Catalog provides a basic search capability.
-See the article on [Search](/support/search).
+The Central Supply Catalog provides term, phrase, boolean, and grouped search.
+See [Help](/help) for usage details and examples.

 ## Discussion Group